zhou6140919/zhou6140919.github.io/_posts/2021-10-21-attention-is-all-you-need.md

 The output of each sub-layer is LayerNorm(x + Sublayer(x)), where Sublayer(x) is the function implemented by the sub-layer itself.
-To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimension $$d(_model) = 512$$.
+To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimension $$d<sub>model</sub> = 512$$.

 LayerNorm: see [Layer Normalization][3]